jpfeil/BME205_HW4/README.md

 EF$ 1
 F$$ 1
 ```
-end code.
-    - [X] **DTS** This works for me since I fulfilled #6 and #11
-      above.
-Can't find a case where it breaks so far, but I haven't
-      done much testing

 14. Note: case should be ignored in the input sequence, so that
 "abDE", "ABDE", and "abde" are all counted as the same 4-mer.